severalnines/docs/installation.rst

 .. code-block:: bash

-	service httpd start # Redhat/CentOS 6
+	$ service httpd start # Redhat/CentOS 6
-	chkconfig httpd on # Redhat/CentOS 6
+	$ chkconfig httpd on # Redhat/CentOS 6
-	systemctl start httpd # Redhat/CentOS 7
+	$ systemctl start httpd # Redhat/CentOS 7
-	systemctl enable httpd # Redhat/CentOS 6
+	$ systemctl enable httpd # Redhat/CentOS 6

 17. Generate a SSH key to be used by ClusterControl so it can perform passwordless SSH to database hosts.
 If you are running as sudoer, the SSH key should be located under ``/home/$USER/.ssh/id_rsa``:

 .. code-block:: bash

-	ssh-keygen -t rsa # Press enter for all prompts
+	$ ssh-keygen -t rsa # Press enter for all prompts

 19. Before importing a database cluster into ClusterControl, ensure the ClusterControl node is able to perform passwordless SSH to the database host(s).
 Use the following command to copy the SSH key to the target hosts:

 .. code-block:: bash

-	ssh-copy-id -i ~/.ssh/id_rsa {SSH user}@{IP address of the target node}
+	$ ssh-copy-id -i ~/.ssh/id_rsa {SSH user}@{IP address of the target node}

 ..
 Note:: Replace ``{SSH user}`` and ``{IP address of the target node}`` with appropriate values.

 20. Open ClusterControl UI at :samp:`http://{ClusterControl_host}/clustercontrol` and create the default admin password by providing a valid email address and password.
 You will be redirected to ClusterControl default page.
-Go to `Cluster Registrations` and enter the generated ClusterControl API token (step #14) and URL, similar to example below:
+Go to *Cluster Registrations* and enter the generated ClusterControl API token (step #14) and URL, similar to example below:

 .. image:: img/cc_register_token.png
    :alt: Register ClusterControl API token